 Figure 5-3.
 Concentrations of O2, CO, and CO2 measured in exhaust gas versus the air-fuel ratio of the engine.

+The x-axis is in log scale.

 Figure 5-4 shows that, as expected, lower air-fuel ratios were associated with higher NOX concentrations in the exhaust gas, up to an air-fuel ratio of one, and then at air-fuel ratios less than one, NOX tended to decrease again (r2 = 0.36 for the relationship between air-fuel ratio and NOX).
 NOX tended to be especially low, usually less than 10 ppm, at air-fuel ratios greater than three.